DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

    qualified with NVIDIA and AMD ICDs.
 Intel uses the same artifact but remains provisional until it completes the hardware matrix.
-6. GitHub-hosted ARM64 fetches the pinned public A733 SDK inputs, builds the AWNN/VIPLite daemon in a manylinux 2.28 container, and performs static, dependency, packaging, and CPU-fallback protocol checks.
+6. GitHub-hosted ARM64 fetches the pinned public A733 SDK inputs, builds the AWNN/VIPLite daemon in a pinned Ubuntu 20.04 container, and performs static, dependency, packaging, and CPU-fallback protocol checks.
-7. Download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
+7. For targets that retain hardware qualification, download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
+A733 deliberately stops at the hosted checks in step 6.
 8. Assemble all nine Wheels and their checksum manifest into one immutable GitHub Release.
 Publishing the five portable CPU/GPU Wheels to PyPI is a later, separately approved delivery step.

-The source-build definitions now cover all nine Wheels: x86-64 CPU/GPU and ARMHF on GitHub x86 hosts, generic AArch64 CPU/GPU on GitHub ARM64, Rockchip on a GitHub ARM64/cross-build pair, and A733 on GitHub ARM64 with a pinned manylinux container.
+The source-build definitions now cover all nine Wheels: x86-64 CPU/GPU and ARMHF on GitHub x86 hosts, generic AArch64 CPU/GPU on GitHub ARM64, Rockchip on a GitHub ARM64/cross-build pair, and A733 on GitHub ARM64 with a pinned Ubuntu 20.04 container.
 The new ARMHF workflow must complete its first hosted run and its exact output must pass the real-board qualification before this becomes release evidence.